dannyp99/Automation-things/README.md

 Again we run ./driving and pass:
 **\<number of trips\>** **\<reimbursement rate\>** **\<Number of miles\>** **\<Number of miles\>** **\<Number of miles\>** ...

+## Alacritty

+The Alacritty.yaml is my personal configuration for Alacritty.

+`build.sh` exists to install/update alacritty.
+To properly utilize it, you just have to `mv build.sh <alacritty_repository_path>`.
+Once you have moved the script into the repository just run with a simple
+`./build.sh`